thor314/uncloak/courses/rust cryptography engineering/course-2022-12-30 Session 5 Notes.md

 This week introduced many tools, and we're heading into the holidays.
 Get your hands dirty with them.
 - Write an Error type with `anyhow` and `thiserror`.
 - Implement a type-level program using `PhantomData` to parameterize the state of a struct.
 - Put CI on a project.
-Deny lints, failing tests, and failing formatting.
+Deny failing lints, failing tests, and failing formatting.
 - Compile your codebase with a malicious feature.
 Test against it in an integration test.
 - Write an implementation failing one
 - implement a program that loops 1000 times, repeatedly branching on secret data (say, equality to number 123456789012345678), taking the left path in execution A and the right path in execution B. Benchmark your program.
 Determine if your benchmarks are stastically different.
 Try this first with a single u64, then repeat the experiment making your secret data a vector of length 100 u64's.